Best self-guided walking tour of Georgetown, D.C.

 22A.
 Georgetown Waterfront Park

-This is where our walk began and where we officially finish.
+This is where our walk began.
 I hope you enjoyed it!